 Researchers have been captivated by the connection between left-handedness and creativity.
 Is there a link?
-Studies and debates were conducted to explore the possibility.
+There is evidence to suggest that left-handed people tend to be more creative but there are other factors that influence creativity too.

 Creativity’s a complex concept that has captivated scholars, artists, and thinkers for centuries.
 It’s about generating new ideas, fixing problems in inventive ways, and making original works of art or literature.
 Nobody can fully define or easily explain this phenomenon.
 Some believe it’s a gift from the gods, but others argue it can be taught.